sc-ventures/cloudbreak-documentation/docs/gcp-quick.md

 **Prerequisites**

-As described in [Prerequisites](#service-account), in order to launch clusters on GCP via Cloudbreak, you must have a service account that Cloudbreak can use to create resources.
+As described in the [Service account](#service-account) section in the prerequisites, in order to launch clusters on GCP via Cloudbreak, you must have a service account that Cloudbreak can use to create resources.

 {!docs/common-gcp/gcp-cred.md!}

-### Create cluster
+### Create a cluster

 {!docs/common-general-quick/create-quick.md!}